The British Wireless set no 19 HP

 At 17 september , the 1e Airlanding Brigade together with the Division Command net 1, with the Commander General Major URQUHART in this net, were positioned in the woods east of landingzone “Z”.
 They had also in use a Wireless set no 22, the range should increase to 5 miles by using this WS 22.

-At 24.00, the net results with the Division Command Net were:
+At 24.00, the net results with the Division Command Net were not so well:

 Para Brigade no contact,